topolvm/topolvm/docs/design.md

 annotations.

 Extension of the general scheduler will be implemented as a [scheduler extender](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/scheduler_extender.md) called `topolvm-scheduler`.

+`topolvm-hook` mutates pods using TopoLVM PVC to add a resource `topolvm.cybozu.com/capacity`.
+Only pods with this resource will be passed to the extended scheduler.

 To support dynamic volume provisioning, CSI controller service need to create a logical volume on remote target nodes.
 In general, CSI controller runs on a